Leaderboard

 4 points

-Have escaped from the bathroom.
+17. Have escaped from the bathroom.
 I took Glen’s advice and walk mounted the sink without feet.
 Ali has since taken to wearing steel toe capped slippers whilst brushing her teeth…just in case she says.
 As for ABCs route, all was good until we crossed the Rio Grande river.
 I had my fingers crossed that we wouldn’t need to go back across it after Andrews route went somewhat amiss.
-Thank the heavens for Miss Julie hey Andrew 😊👍4 points
+Thank the heavens for Miss Julie hey Andrew 😊👍

 4 points

-I've recently did my V8 bonnet vents using some mesh and these 3D printed press templates.
+19. I've recently did my V8 bonnet vents using some mesh and these 3D printed press templates.
 You can find the 3D model files in my post here, but I appreciate that not everyone has access to a printer or the skills to design something themselves.
 So I'd like to hereby offer these free of charge to members who can then use them to press bonnet vents in his/hers preferred mesh.
-All I'm asking is to cover the postage to your address and once you're finished with them, offer them up to the next person under the same terms. @HB46443 has first dibs 👍4 points
+All I'm asking is to cover the postage to your address and once you're finished with them, offer them up to the next person under the same terms. @HB46443 has first dibs 👍

 3 points